hongtaoxuu/hongtaoxuu.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-**Hongtao (宏涛)** is a first-year PhD student at [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/), advised by [Prof. Weile Jia](https://people.ucas.ac.cn/~jiaweile).
-He earned his bachelor degree from [Shandong University](https://www.sdu.edu.cn/) in June 2022.
-In the same year, he was admitted to pursue his master's degree without entrance examination in [Instittute of Computing Technology](https://www.ict.ac.cn/), [Chinese Academy of Sciences](https://www.cas.cn/).
-In September 2024, he was admitted to pursue his doctor's degree.
+**Hongtao (宏涛)** is a first-year PhD student at the [University of Chinese Academy of Sciences (UCAS)](https://www.ucas.ac.cn/), advised by [Prof. Weile Jia](https://people.ucas.ac.cn/~jiaweile).
+He earned his bachelor's degree from [Shandong University (SDU)](https://www.sdu.edu.cn/) in June 2022.
+In the same year, he was admitted to pursue his master's degree without entrance examination in [Institute of Computing Technology (ICT)](https://www.ict.ac.cn/), [Chinese Academy of Sciences (CAS)](https://www.cas.cn/).
+In September 2024, he was admitted to pursue his doctor's degree in a joint PhD program with [Institute of Computing Technology, CAS](https://www.ict.ac.cn/) and [School of Advanced Interdisciplinary Sciences, UCAS](https://www.ucas.ac.cn/).

-His research focuses on the intersection of **machine learning systems**, **artificial intelligence** and scientific computing, with a particular interest in algorithm-system co-design.
-There are no secrets in computing systems, the devil lies within the algorithm.
+His research focuses on the intersection of **machine learning systems**, **artificial intelligence** and scientific computing, with a particular interest in algorithm-system co-design. *There are no secrets in computing systems; the devil lies within the algorithm.*

-He is currently a Research Intern in Aliyun Computing Co., Ltd.'s Platform of Artificial Intelligence (PAI) and he is always seeking for **collaboration** and **internships**.
-Please feel free to attach him via xuhongtao714@gmail.com.
+He is currently a Research Intern in Aliyun Computing Co., Ltd.'s Platform of Artificial Intelligence (PAI) and he is always open to collaborations and internship opportunities.
+Please feel free to reach out to him via xuhongtao714@gmail.com.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.